Volunteer Support Team

 Beverly, Maggie, Lucy and Molly work as Independent Sexual Violence Advisors (ISVA’s), providing advocacy and guidance to individuals affected by sexual violence.
 Sam works as our children and young persons Independent Sexual Violence Advisor (ISVA) .
 Carley also works as a children and young persons Independent Sexual Violence Advisor (ISVA) as well as delivering our prevention and awareness work in schools and colleges.

-Office Manager, Laura, keeps the Centre running smoothly, making contact with suppliers and supporters and keeping both staff and the public updated through social media.
+General Manager, Laura, keeps the Centre running smoothly, making contact with suppliers and supporters and keeping both staff and the public updated through social media.
+Laura also provides data for reports to our funders

 Community Engagement and Training Officer Jackie recruits and trains volunteers who would like to support GRASAC’s work.
 Jackie also provides training out in the community and attends events such as freshers fayres as well as holding a small case load providing emotional support to survivors.